launchcodedev/router/README.md

   }

   create(dependencies: Dependencies) {
-    // NOTE that this is destructive / has side effects
-    // you can't call create() twice on the same instance Object.assign(this, dependencies);

-    return createRoutesWithCtx(this, [
+    return createRoutesWithCtx({ ...this, ...dependencies }, [
       {
         path: '/disconnect',
         method: HttpMethod.POST,
         async action(ctx, next) {
-          // you can always declare actions inline, which makes types easier this.db.isConnected = false;
+          this.db.isConnected = false;
         },
       },
       {
         path: '/status',
         method: HttpMethod.GET,
-        action: this.dbStatus,
+        action: DbRouter.dbStatus,
       },
     ]);
   }

-  async dbStatus(ctx: Context, next: Next) {
+  static async dbStatus(this: DbRouter & Dependencies, ctx: Context, next: Next) {
     return {
       connected: this.db.isConnected,
     };
   }
 }
 ```

+Note that the class based approach has it's actions as static.
+If they were not,
+`create` would need to be destructive to the instance of `DbRouter`, making it
+not a factory.